beardymcjohnface/Koverage/paper/paper.md

 With the current state of sequencing technologies, it is trivial to generate terabytes of sequencing data for hundreds or even thousands of samples.
 Furthermore, databases such as the Sequence Read Archive (SRA) and the European Nucleotide Archive (ENV), containing nearly 100 petabytes combined of sequencing data, are constantly being mined and reanalysed in bioinformatics analyses.
-Computational inefficiencies at such scales can translate into thousands of dollars worth of service units, while memory and I/O bottlenecks can lead to under-utilisation of CPUs.
+Computational inefficiencies at such scales waste thousands of dollars worth of service units, while memory and I/O bottlenecks can lead to under-utilisation of CPUs.
 In more severe cases, I/O heavy processes in large parallel batches can result in significantly impaired performance, especially for HPC clusters with a shared scratch space of spinning disk hard drives.

-While there are tools for performing coverage calculations, they are not well optimised for deployment at large scales, or when analysing large reference files.
+While there are tools for performing coverage calculations, they are not optimised for deployment at large scales, or when analysing large reference files.
 A typical approach may require several complete read and write operations of the sequencing data in order to generate the coverage statistics.
 Furthermore, mapping to very large reference sequence files can require large amounts of memory, or alternatively, aligning reads in chunks and coalescing these chunked alignments at the end, resulting in even more I/O operations.
 Some solutions involve moving I/O operations into memory, for instance via tempfs.
 However, whether this is a feasable option is highly system-dependent and will nevertheless